 1. Hoedown from 'Rodeo' by Aaron Copeland.
 THE best cowboy music EVER!!!
 This will make you yeehaa around the lounge with your Woody hat on!

-To keep yourselves amused over the holidays, and maybe for some inspiration as to what to play to your baby.
+To keep yourselves amused when you're not at a concert, and maybe for some inspiration as to what to play to your baby.
 A common question is "what piece shall I listen to with my baby/toddler?"
 Well, here are some answers!
 We've put together our top pieces of music to fire up the imagination, make you dance, wriggle and jiggle, or simply snuggle and sleep to.

 Try to ask your child (if they can speak/sign) what they think is happening in the music.
 Children have great imaginations and will often create a whole story based upon a short piece of music.
 The CBeebies programme 'Melody' is great at this sort of thing.

 Maybe add the list to your phone, spotify list or iTunes so that it's readily available to you to save you from yet another playing of the same nursery rhyme cd!

 We hope you and your little ones enjoy the music we've chosen - please let us know any stories they come up with or funny reactions :-)